SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.ccv2.md

 ```

-If you also use `mpern.sap.commerce.build` in your build, the `hybris.version` is
+If you also use `sap.commerce.build` in your build, the `hybris.version` is
 preconfigured with `commerceSuiteVersion` of the manifest.